gelexgaray/beautiful-jekyll/_posts/2021-05-06-Personal-nodered-in-heroku.md

 - Find the *Deployment method* option
 - Select *Github*

-Authenticate on github, and select the repo and branch to be deployed.
+Authenticate on Github, and select the repo and branch to be deployed.

-## Deploy, deploy, depoy!
+## Deploy, deploy, deploy!

 Now, you will have two options
 - Deploy on demand, pressing the Deploy button on Heroku
 - Setup an automatic deployment, to deploy on Heroku every time the source branch is changed

-# Bye, by now...
+# Bye-bye, by now...
 And here we arrive to the finish of our recipe.
 Happy coding on your shiny new node-red!